SAlimdjanov/Lumina-Smart-Blinds/README.md

-# Solar Blinds Project Setup
+# Lumina Smart Blinds Capstone Project

+Embedded software for ENGPHYS 4A06 - Engineering Physics Design and Synthesis Project (Fall 2022 - Winter 2023)

+## Setup Notes

 After cloning the repository and opening it in Visual Studio Code, install the following extensions if you haven't already:
 - C/C++
 - C/C++ Extension Pack